Arkansas State Police opens non-emergency tip line in ARDOT partnership

 Arkansas Department of Transportation workers will put up 200 road signs in the coming weeks to inform drivers about the Arkansas State Police's revamped non-emergency phone line created in a partnership between the two state agencies and three major mobile phone carriers, Gov. Asa Hutchinson announced Tuesday afternoon.

-Motorists who use AT&T, Verizon or T-Mobile will be able to dial *277 — *ASP — to inform state police about road issues not rising to the level of an emergency, such as stranded motorists, suspicious activity, small roadside grass fires and high speeds or reckless driving.
+Motorists who use AT&T, Verizon or T-Mobile will be able to dial *277 -- or *ASP -- to inform state police about road issues that don't rise to the level of an emergency, such as stranded motorists, suspicious activity, small roadside grass fires, and high speeds or reckless driving.

+Callers will be connected to the nearest of the state's 12 Arkansas State Police Highway Patrol Division troop headquarters, where the information will be relayed to troopers patrolling the roads.

-The 200 signs promoting the new phone line are in production this week and will be placed at prominent places — state and county lines, freeway interchanges and in 30-mile increments on highways — starting next week, said ARDOT Director Lorie Tudor.
+The 200 signs promoting the new phone line are in production this week and will be placed at prominent locations -- state and county lines, freeway interchanges and in 30-mile increments on highways -- starting next week, Arkansas Department of Transportation Director Lorie Tudor said.

-The rollout, which will begin in the Little Rock and North Little Rock metro area and work its way outward, should take between a month and six weeks, Tudor said.
+The rollout, which will begin in the Little Rock and North Little Rock metropolitan area and work its way outward, should take between a month and six weeks, Tudor said.

-The idea for the new non-emergency number came from Rep. Stephen Meeks (R-Greenbrier), who said he raised the idea with Bryant last year after watching another driver speed recklessly down the highway one morning.
-That driver's behavior wasn't worth a 911 call, Meeks said, but it did deserve to be addressed.
+The idea for the new non-emergency number came from state Rep. Stephen Meeks, R-Greenbrier, who said he raised the idea with Bryant last year after watching another driver speed recklessly down the highway one morning.
+That driver's behavior wasn't worth a 911 call, Meeks said, but it deserved to be addressed.

 "How do you report that so it doesn't become a tragedy?"
 Meeks asked.

-Bryant worked with Tudor and ARDOT on the idea, and they eventually cut a deal with the three cell phone carriers to put the phone line into service.
+Bryant worked with Tudor and the Arkansas Department of Transportation on the idea, and they eventually cut a deal with the three cellphone carriers to put the phone line into service.

 "This is a great example of teamwork in state government and private industry," Bryant said.